Wives of Henry VIII: Catherine of Aragon

 Henry, at the time a Roman Catholic, sought the Pope's approval for an annulment on the grounds that Catherine had first been his brother's wife.
-He used a passage from the Old Testament (Leviticus Chapter 20 Verse 21): "If a man shall take his brother’s wife, it is an impurity; he hath uncovered his brother’s nakedness; they shall be childless."
-Despite the Pope's refusal to annul the marriage, Henry separated from Catherine in 1531; Catherine was 46, Henry was 40.
-He ordered the highest church official in England, Thomas Cranmer, Archbishop of Canterbury, to convene a court.
+He used a passage from the Old Testament (Leviticus Chapter 20 Verse 21): "If a man shall take his brother's wife, it is an impurity; he hath uncovered his brother's nakedness; they shall be childless."
+Despite the Pope's refusal to annul the marriage, Henry separated from Catherine in 1531; Catherine was 45, Henry was 39.
+He ordered Thomas Cranmer, Archbishop of Canterbury, to convene a court.
 On 23 May 1533, Cranmer ruled the marriage to Catherine null and void.
 On 28 May 1533, he pronounced the King legally married to Anne (with whom Henry had already secretly exchanged wedding vows).
 This led to England breaking from the Roman Catholic Church and the establishment of the Church of England.

 Shortly after marrying Anne Boleyn, Henry sent Catherine away.
-She did not see Henry, or their daughter Mary, again before her death in isolation at age 51.
+She did not see Henry, or their daughter Mary, again before her death in isolation at age 50.

+Catherine was posthumously declared lawful wife of Henry - and thus rightful Queen consort - once again during the reign of Mary, when annullment of her second marriage was revoked by parliament.

 William Shakespeare, in the play Henry VIII, called Catherine "The queen of earthly queens" (2.4.138).

 Anne Boleyn

 Anne Boleyn (c.
-1507 – 19 May 1536) was Henry's second wife and the mother of Elizabeth I. Henry's marriage to Anne and her execution made her a key figure in the political and religious upheaval at the start of the English Reformation.
-She was the daughter of Sir Thomas Boleyn and Lady Elizabeth Boleyn (born Lady Elizabeth Howard), and she was of nobler birth than Jane Seymour, Henry's later wife.
-She was dark-haired with beautiful features and lively manners; she was educated in Europe.
-She studied French and lived there for part of her life.
-She was largely as a lady-in-waiting to Queen Claude of France.
+1501 or 1507 – 19 May 1536) was Henry's second wife and the mother of Elizabeth I. Henry's marriage to Anne and her later execution made her a key figure in the political and religious upheaval at the start of the English Reformation.
+She was the daughter of Sir Thomas Boleyn and Elizabeth Howard, daughter of Thomas Howard, 2nd Duke of Norfolk.
+She was dark-haired with beautiful features and lively manners; she was educated in Europe by Margaret of Austria.
+She then moved to France, and lived there for some years, largely as a lady-in-waiting to Queen Claude.

 Anne resisted the king's attempts of letters to seduce her and refused to become his mistress as her sister Mary Boleyn had been.
-It soon became the one absorbing object of the King's desires to secure a divorce from his wife Catherine of Aragon so that he could marry Anne.
+It soon became the one absorbing object of the King's desires to secure an annulment from his wife Catherine of Aragon so that he could marry Anne.
 He wrote a love letter that provides evidence of some level of intimacy between them, in which he admires her "pretty duckies" (breasts).
 It eventually became clear that Pope Clement VII was unlikely to give the king an annulment, so Henry began to break the power of the Catholic Church in England for the current obsession he had with Anne Boleyn.
+This sparked the English Reformation.